Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Thymosin Beta-4 fragment TB-500 has gained recognition for its potent anti-inflammatory properties and ability to promote tissue regeneration through enhanced cell migration and proliferation.
 This 43-amino acid peptide offers particular benefits for patients with acute plantar fasciitis flare-ups and chronic inflammatory conditions.

 TB-500 is a synthetic version of thymosin beta-4, a naturally occurring peptide that regulates actin polymerization and cell migration.
-It promotes wound healing by enhancing angiogenesis, reducing inflammation, and facilitating the migration of endothelial cells and keratinocytes to injury sites.
+It promotes wound healing by enhancing angiogenesis, reducing inflammation, and helping with the migration of endothelial cells and keratinocytes to injury sites.
 The peptide also exhibits neuroprotective properties that may help with pain management.

 A randomized controlled trial published in Clinical Rheumatology (Martinez et al., 2023) followed 45 patients with chronic plantar fasciitis who received TB-500 injections.
 Results showed a 68% reduction in pain scores after 6 weeks, with significant improvements in morning stiffness and functional mobility.
 Ultrasound imaging revealed increased blood flow and reduced tissue thickness in the plantar fascia.